Is The Market Research Budget Under Pressure?

 Return on investment:

 Senior managers understand numbers as they deal with them every day.
 To speak their language and gain trust it is important to provide figures on the value of research.
 Key here is stakeholder management to uncover all the potential benefits of decisions informed by research.
 But also follow-up on research by owning the action planning process, and agreeing how to calculate the value of research in monetary terms.
+This will put you in a stronger position to defend the market research budget.

 This will also help in trying to prioritise research budget from a ROI perspective.
 But more importantly if we are seen to estimate the benefit of research in monetary terms the budget is less likely to be perceived as a cost centre and instead it may be recognised as a source of revenue and cost saving ideas.